andyWynyard/willow-springs-black-hills/src/pages/index.md

 ---
 templateKey: index-page
-title: Great coffee with a conscience
+title: Great Labradors with attitude
-image: /img/home-jumbotron.jpg
+image: /img/lab_background.jpg
-heading: Great coffee with a conscience
+heading: Great Labradors with attitude
-subheading: Support sustainable farming while enjoying a cup
+subheading: labradors for the home and hunt
 mainpitch:
-  title: Why Kaldi
+  title: Why Blackhills and Willow Springs
   description: >
-    Kaldi is the coffee store for everyone who believes that great coffee shouldn't just taste good, it should do good too.
-We source all of our beans directly from small scale sustainable farmers and make sure part of the profits are reinvested in their communities.
+    We believe that the best dogs are those that can be both family pets, and trained to assist with important tasks.
+Our dogs fill both these rolls consistently.
 description: >-
   Kaldi is the ultimate spot for coffee lovers who want to learn about their java’s origin and support the farmers that grew it.
 We take coffee production,